cu-swe4s-fall-2023/assignment-2-python-refresher-jessr0/README.md

 Version 4.0

-Included CI suite for unit tests, functional tests, and pycodestyle at the push and pull request steps.
+Included continuous integration suite for unit tests, functional tests, and pycodestyle at the push and pull request steps.